 Sleep apnoea is when your breathing stops and starts while you sleep.
 The most common type is called obstructive sleep apnoea (OSA).
+Sleep apnoea needs to be treated because it can lead to more serious problems.

 Check if you have sleep apnoea